polterguy/phosphorusfive/plugins/extras/p5.data/README.md

 p5.data wraps a memory based persistent database.
 It contains 4 Active Events.

-* [insert-data] - Inserts p5.lambda nodes into your database
+* [insert-data] - Inserts new p5.lambda nodes into your database
-* [select-data] - Selects p5.lambda nodes from your database
+* [select-data] - Selects existing p5.lambda nodes from your database
 * [update-data] - Updates existing p5.lambda nodes in your database
 * [delete-data] - Deletes existing p5.lambda nodes from your database